 While a few photos are great to look at to get a better understanding of the style of a planner, a fake planner will steal photos.
 It’s tough to track down every single person that uses another planner’s images without credit.
 I personally see it all the time from my colleagues who post on Facebook about people using their images to profit.

-To verify work, ask a potential planner to see a photo gallery of any given event.
+To avoid being scammed, ask a potential planner to see a photo gallery of any given event.
 We never show all of our images on our website.
 It would simply be too much to do, but that doesn’t mean we don’t have them in reserve.
 If a planner cannot show you more images than what’s on their website, be cautious about booking them.

 TIP: Ask them for the name of the Photographer they booked for that DC wedding or event.
 You can easily talk to them to get more details on the planner and see more images.